-This guide takes you through the best places in Myanmar.
+This guide takes you through the best places to visit in Myanmar.
 You will find out what to visit, where to go, how to travel to a certain destination, how much does it cost or where to stay.
-General information and practical tips for traveling in Myanmar can be found in the Backpackers Guide to Myanmar.
+General information and practical tips for traveling in Myanmar can be found in the Backpackers Travel Guide to Myanmar.

 Getting around the city